How to apply for a Best Start Grant payment

 Usually if you're the person who is responsible for the child or you're pregnant, you can apply for a Best Start Grant payment.
 Your partner can apply as well.

-For the Pregnancy and Baby Payment, if you're a young parent (aged 19 or under), you can choose if you want your parent or carer to apply.
+For the Pregnancy and Baby Payment, if you're a parent aged 19 or under, you can choose if you want your parent or carer to apply.

-There's a section in the application form that your friend or relative should complete to say that they are filling in the form for you.
+There's a section in the application form that your friend or relative should complete to say that they're filling in the form for you.